abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 **Task 3:** Prove that the first functor law (preservation of identities) of groups can be proven from the second law.
 Note that this is valid for groups, but not monoids.

 ## Functors in orders

 And now let's talk about a concept that is completely unrelated to functors, nudge-nudge (hey, bad jokes are better than no jokes at all, right?)
 In the theory of orders, we have the concept of functions between orders (which is unsurprising, given that orders, like monoids/groups, are based on sets) and one very interesting type of such function, which has applications in calculus and analysis, is a *monotonic function* (also called *monotone map*).

+{: .definition}

-This is a function between two orders that *preserves the order of the objects in the source order, in the target order.
-So a function $F$ is monotonic when for every $a$ and $b$ in the source order, if $a ≤ b$ then $F(a) ≤ F(b)$.
+> A monotonic function is a function between two orders that *preserves the order of the objects in the source order, in the target order.
+So, a function $F$ is monotonic when for every $a$ and $b$ in the source order, if $a ≤ b$ then $F(a) ≤ F(b)$.

 For example, the function that maps the current time to the distance traveled by some object is monotonic because the distance traveled increases (or stays the same) as time increases.